our courses

 Scholarships for applicants from other countries other than the USA and Australia

 Applicants who are unable to meet the fees are first encouraged to approach their institutions for full or partial financial assistance before applying for the course.
 Some scholarship funding through The Attingham Trust is available thanks to the generous support of various individuals and charitable foundations.
-Any candidate wishing to apply for a scholarship must complete the scholarship application at the bottom of this form and provide details of his/her current salary.
+Any candidate wishing to apply for a scholarship must complete the scholarship application at the bottom of the application form and provide details of his/her current salary.

 Any queries can be directed to Beatrice Goddard: